GENERAL GOVERNMENT CABINET

 (3) "Program" means an organized learning experience planned and evaluated to meet behavioral objectives, including an experience presented in one (1) session or in a series.

-"Relevant" means having content applicable to the practice of nursing
+"Relevant" means having content applicable to the practice of long

 Section 2.
 Accrual of Continuing Education Hours; Computation of Accrual.
 (1) A minimum of thirty (30) continuing education hours shall be accrued by each person holding licensure during the two (2) year period for renewal.

-All continuing education hours shall be in or related to the field of long-term
+(2) All continuing education hours shall be in or related to the field of long-term care administration.

 (3) A maximum of fifteen (15) continuing education hours may be accrued during one (1) calendar day.